 I was accepted into the Masa Israel Teaching Fellowship program (MITF) to teach ESL to children in Israel for the 2017-2018 school year!
-This program is in partnership with Israel’s Ministry of Education and The Jewish Agency for Israel, a once in a lifetime opportunity to immerse myself in Israel’s culture while also gaining teaching experience overseas, learning Hebrew, and learning about my Jewish heritage.
+This program is in partnership with Israel’s Ministry of Education and The Jewish Agency for Israel, a once in a lifetime opportunity to immerse myself in Israel’s culture while also gaining teaching experience overseas.

 When I returned from Israel after my December Birthright trip, I immediately started looking for (heavily subsidized) ways to get back overseas.
 The Masa Israel programs were recommended to me and I happened to receive two recruitment emails from their program coordinators.
 I figured it was a sign; with graduate school acceptance letters out and my future up in the air, I didn’t know what to do.
 However, I wanted to do something – so, I decided to apply to the MITF program and see what would happen.